garnettr/YouTube-API_browserDock/README.md

 This app eliminates having a scrunched screen when using one monitor and having 2 windows open.

-The app allows for a full screen uninterrupted viewing, meaning no black constraining bars on the left of right side or added UI elements below.
+It also allows for a full screen uninterrupted viewing, meaning no black constraining bars on the left of right side or added UI elements below.
 A 100% screen to screen viewing experience from mobile to as large as your browser window allows.

 ---